canonical/packer-maas/README.md

 ## Output

 All templates are configured to output to serial.
-Packer does not offically support serial output([GH:9927](https://github.com/hashicorp/packer/issues/9927)).
+Packer does not officially support serial output([GH:9927](https://github.com/hashicorp/packer/issues/9927)).
 To see output run with PACKER_LOG=1.

 If you wish to use a GUI modify each template as follows:
 * Remove any boot_command line that contains "console" or "com1_Port"
-* Remove "headless": true
 * Remove ""-serial", "stdio"" from qemuargs. qemuargs may be removed as well if empty.

+If you wish to use QEMU's UI also remove "headless": true

+If you keep "headless": true you can connect using VNC.
+Packer will output the IP and port to connect to when run.

 ## Git Submodules
 Packer MAAS uses git submodules to retrieve required resource files during